bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-09-newsletter.md

 their pending releases.*

-- [Bitcoin Core #15596][] updates the `sendmany` RPC to remove the `minconf` parameter.
-For outputs received to your wallet, this parameter allowed you to specify how many confirmations they must have before you attempted to spend them.
-Now the wallet defaults are always used.
+- [Bitcoin Core #15596][] updates the `sendmany` RPC to remove the `minconf` parameter, which [didn't function the way people expected][sendmany wackiness].
+  Now the wallet defaults are
+  always used.
 Those defaults are not to spend outputs received from other people until they are confirmed and to optionally allow spending unconfirmed change outputs from yourself depending on the